Collect evidence of vocational competency, including:

 This requires that if a trainer and assessor is delivering training and assessment as nationally recognised training, they must hold the actual “competencies” they are delivering.
 Notice the use of the word “competencies” as opposed to the general concept of “competency”.
 This is very deliberate and is intended to ensure that the trainer holds the actual units of competency which are being delivered.
 In many cases, this is exactly what is happening.
 The trainer will often hold the actual competencies they are delivering or may hold a superseded unit of competency which can be verified on the national training register as equivalent to the current unit being delivered.
 This situation is very straight forward and is objectively compliant.
 This is not equivalent vocational competency, it is simply, vocational competency.

 So, what is equivalent vocational competency?
 The concept of equivalent vocational competency is not defined within the actual standards for RTO which is why this area of compliance can be so subjective.
-To its credit, the regulator has inserted a relatively helpful section within the fact sheet on meeting trainer and assessor requirements (click).
+To its credit, the regulator has inserted a relatively helpful section within its recent Spotlight On series on Vocational competence and currency (click).
 It says the following:

 Equivalent Vocational Competency: A person’s current vocational knowledge and skills equal to that specified in a unit of competency, often demonstrated through evidence of prior learning and relevant vocational experience.